aws-samples/aws-batch-comp-infrastructure-sample/docker/README-Solver-Development.md

 ### Worker Base Container

-[BK: After reading this section the first time, my question was: "Okay, so what do *I* really need to do (as opposed to what's done automatically for me, either by scripts of the satcomp-base worker image or by the leader)?"
-Of course it's all there, but I had to entangle things a little bit to get there.
-It seems to me that _the competitors_ need to do two things: (1) provide a script, at `/competition/worker`, that updates the file `worker_node_status.json` once a second with the current status (one of {"READY", "BUSY", "ERROR"}) and the current UNIX timestamp, following the format in the given example; and (2) provide a script, at `/competition/cleanup`, that kills the running worker/solver process and performs cleanup to make sure the worker node is ready for more work.
-We could state this right away and then provide most of this section as optional background knowledge for competitors interested in the _why_.
-The only thing that is maybe not optional is the reference to the existing two scripts of the Mallob example.]

-The Worker Base Container does the following [BK: It is unclear here what the `Node Manifest` and the `Task Notifier` are.
-While competitors could possibly guess what they do, we could reduce their cognitive load by giving a short explanation]:

-1. Reports its IP address to a global Node Manifest and reports its status as READY, BUSY, or ERROR
-2. Monitors the Task Notifier for a notification that a solving task has ended
-3. Provides cleanup functionality to be executed on the worker node when a solving task has ended.
+Workers are expected to be controlled by the main node using `ssh`.
+Thus, a worker has three responsibilities:

-Although the base container handles all interaction with the Node Manifest and the Task Notifier, individual solvers are responsible for defining what it means to be "READY".
-When the container comes up, it immediately runs the executable script at `/competition/worker` in a separate process.
-You should adapt the Mallob [`worker`](Mallob-images/worker/Dockerfile) script for your solver.

-Workers must update the `worker_node_status.json` file on the file system once per second with a heartbeat, the current status (READY, BUSY, ERROR), and a timestamp.
+1. To provide an executable to report their status to the AWS infrastructure once per second, to determine whether work can be allocated to them.
+2. To provide an executable that can be invoked to remotely `kill` the worker, in case a worker process becomes unresponsive using ssh.
+3. To provide an executable that can be invoked by the main node to assist with the solving process.

+#### Reporting Status

+To accomplish the first task, the infrastructure assumes that there is an executable at the location `/competition/worker` that will report status once per second.
+Status reporting is done by updating a file at location `/competition/worker_node_status.json`.
+The file contains a current status (one of {READY, BUSY, ERROR}), and a timestamp.
 The timestamp is the unix epoch time as returned by the linux time() function.
 If the worker fails to update this status file for more than 5 seconds, the worker node will be considered failed and the infrastructure will reset the node.
 Repeated failures of worker nodes (likely to be a maximum of three) will cause the system to score the problem as an 'error'.

 Here is an example of the format for `worker_node_status.json`: